International Civil Aviation Organization (ICAO)

-Australia works collaboratively with the international community, regional neighbours and the International Civil Aviation Organization (ICAO) to enhance standards and guidance for safety, security, air navigation and facilitation, and environmental protection.
+Australia works collaboratively with the international community, regional neighbours and the ICAO to enhance standards and guidance for safety, security, air navigation and facilitation, and environmental protection.
 Australia has contributed to the work of ICAO since it was established in 1947.

-Arrangements for Australia's participation in ICAO are covered under two Memoranda of Understanding: a Tripartite Memorandum of Understanding between the Department of Infrastructure, Regional Development and Cites, Airservices Australia, and the Civil Aviation Safety Authority PDF: 367 KB .
+Arrangements for Australia's participation in ICAO are covered under two Memoranda of Understandings (MOU).
+The first is a Tripartite MOU between the Department of Infrastructure, Transport, Regional Development and Communications, Airservices Australia, and the Civil Aviation Safety Authority PDF: 367 KB .

-A multi agency Memorandum of Understanding on Civil and Defence Aviation Matters between the Department of Infrastructure, Regional Development and Cities, the Civil Aviation Safety Authority, Airservices Australia, the Department of Home Affairs, the Australian Transport Safety Bureau, the Australian Maritime Safety Authority, the Australian Bureau of Meteorology, the Department of Defence, and the Department of Foreign Affairs and Trade PDF: 560 KB .
+The second arrangement is a multi-agency MOU on Civil and Defence aviation matters between the Department of Infrastructure, Transport, Regional Development and Communications, the Civil Aviation Safety Authority, Airservices Australia, the Department of Home Affairs, the Australian Transport Safety Bureau, the Australian Maritime Safety Authority, the Australian Bureau of Meteorology, the Department of Defence, and the Department of Foreign Affairs and Trade PDF: 560 KB .

 The Chicago Convention provides (Article 37) for the Council of ICAO to make standards and recommended practices dealing with a wide range of matters concerned with the safety, regularity and efficiency of air navigation.
 The current standards and recommended practices are published by ICAO as Annexes to the Chicago Convention.
-The multi-agency MoU has an Attachment which shows the agency responsible for each Annex.
+The multi-agency MOU includes an attachment which shows the agency responsible for each Annex.

 More information about Annexes is available from the ICAO website.
-Copies of the annexes are available from ICAO or they may be accessed at major libraries.
-Annexes may also be inspected at the Library of the Department of Infrastructure and Regional Development, Canberra telephone (02) 6274 7641 (business hours).
+Copies of the Annexes are available from ICAO or they may be accessed at major libraries.
+Annexes may also be inspected at the Library of the Department of Infrastructure, Transport, Regional Development and Communications and can be accessed by calling (02) 6274 7641 during business hours.

 Notification of Differences to Standards and Recommended Practices